 - Prevents scope creep.
 Outlining things like your feature set ahead of time means your developer is much more likely to be able to stick to deadlines set before beginning development.

 - It's cheaper.
 Actually designing your venture before looking to others lets you test whether your idea is actually worth pursuing, and removes the option for a freelancer to charge for the scoping process.

 With all of these in hand, your search for a freelancer should prove exponentially easier.
 You'll be able to more easily vet developers, and reduce costs by ensuring developers are spending their time exclusively on the things you cannot do - technical development.

-The above is the difficult part.
+The preliminary work to explain your business is the difficult part.
 However, with this information in hand, you can turn to any freelancing site to look for developers.
 Whether that's a site like Makerpad Experts for no-code freelancers or a site like Toptal or Upwork for traditional developers is up to you.

 If you find a developer that seems they might be a great fit, reach out!
 Share with them the resources that you've created, and if you want to move forward, work with them to set the scope, and timeline for the project.

 At the end of the day, you're looking to this person for their technical expertise.
 As such, they will have insights on the technical requirements, and limitations of what it is you're trying to build.
 Set expectations for check-ins, and when you expect to see the final deliverable.
 Work with them to clarify these things ahead of time, and have them written into the contract you both sign before moving forward.

 And once it is signed, it's important to trust the process.
 Development can take time.
 Refer to the check-in schedule you set before development began, and be prepared to help with any questions they may have along the way.

 With this in mind, actually going through the process of finding, vetting, and trusting freelancers is an inherently risky process, and can take up significant amounts of time.
 There's one other option that still remains for founders.